frankiniowa/CircleOfSuck/README.md

 # CircleOfSuck

 ## About
-This program is a GUI for calculating circles of suck specific to a user-defined conference, season, and size.
+A GUI program for calculating circles of suck specific to a user-defined conference, season, and size.

 ## How to Prepare for First Run